 CPLD timing design of the DAS board;

-This thesis emphasizes the digital design of the X-ray line-scan camera.
+This thesis emphasizes the software design of the X-ray line-scan camera.
 Great efforts have been made to meet the target requirements.
-Most of the original design ideas in this thesis have been carefully verified by hardware and measurements.
+Most of the original design ideas in this thesis have been carefully verified.

 1.4 Report Organization